 The work that we carried out on the LPR, including the different stages, is described below.
 Whilst the LPR (including the 'Preferred Options' consulted upon in autumn 2018) has been withdrawn, some of the work will remain relevant and may feed into the new Local Plan.

 Scope of the Local Plan Review

 Local plans can address a wide variety of subjects.
 Some matters apply nationally (e.g. providing enough housing); some apply only to selected areas (e.g. student housing).
 Planning policies don't just cover land use - they aim to improve places for people, for example by enabling healthy lifestyles, or improving work opportunities; they should also help improve the environment.

 We consulted on the 'scope' of the LPR in spring 2017.

 Issues and Options

-We used our data to identify issues facing our towns and villages, and the Borough as a whole.
+We used our 'evidence base' data to identify issues facing West Lancashire.
 We then set out a range of possible options to address weaknesses and threats, or to build upon strengths and opportunities.
-There are five 'Issues and Options' papers.
-We consulted on these papers from 16 March to 28 April 2017.
+We prepared five 'Issues and Options' papers and consulted on these in spring 2017.

 We consulted on the LPR Preferred Options in autumn 2018.